Mildemelwe/NNSVS-ResF0NonAttentiveTacotron-pretrained/README.md

 Make another cell to unzip the file: `!unzip {path to model}`\
 Expand the model's `exp` folder and copy+paste the path to the folder called `ResF0NonAttentiveTacotron_pretrained_intunist_prototyping_notebook` into the notebook's `pretrained_expdir` setting.
 # Data
+There is a total of 5 hours and 21 minutes of data used in this model.

 |Singer|Minutes of data (without silence)|
 |---|---|